AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/setup-and-configuration/agent-settings.md

 ---
 # Agent Settings {#agent-settings}

-In the Calendar tab, connect your Outlook or Gmail calendar for use in appointment scheduling in the chatbot.
+In the Calendar configuration tab, connect your Outlook or Gmail calendar for use in appointment scheduling in the chatbot.

 ## Connect Calendar {#connect-calendar}